Love → Building on Fire

-"Love → Building on Fire" (read as "Love Goes to Building on Fire") is a song by rock band Talking Heads, released as a single in 1977.
+"Love → Building on Fire" (read as "Love Goes to Building on Fire") is a song by American rock band Talking Heads, released as a single in 1977.
 The single preceded the band's debut album by seven months, and was recorded before keyboardist and guitarist Jerry Harrison joined the band.
 As the single was the first piece of music released commercially by the band, its release was cited as a milestone in the band's history in its Rock and Roll Hall of Fame entry.

 The song did not appear on any of the band's original studio albums, though it was later included on their 1992 compilation album Sand in the Vaseline: Popular Favorites, on their 2003 box set Once in a Lifetime, and as a bonus track on a reissue of Talking Heads: 77.
 A live recording of the song is featured on their live album The Name of This Band Is Talking Heads.
+Two early demos (1976 Demo, CBS/Columbia Demo) and a live version (Live at Max's Kansas City, New York, NY, 10/9/76) of the song appear on their Tentative Decisions: Demos & Live compilation of rare material from the band's early years.